 Body language is the name given to the whole group of non-verbal signs we give out as we interact with others.
 If door supervisors are aware of their own body language then they will be able to display deliberate signs and signals to give them control in situations where it is required.
 If they can successfully interpret the body language of others they will be able to understand how someone is feeling during an encounter, and then decide on the best way to deal with them.
 As mentioned earlier, being able to predict someone’s aggressive attitude before it has a chance to unfold will enable supervisors to react accordingly, thereby giving them the opportunity to discourage or prevent acts of violence towards themselves or others.

-Having said that, door supervisors also have to be careful not to be unduly influenced by a person’s appearance, age, dress, speech or gestures, thereby reducing the chances of making inaccurate or unfair judgements.
+Having said that, door supervisors also have to be careful not to be unduly influenced by a person’s appearance, age, dress, speech or gestures, thereby reducing the chances of making inaccurate or unfair judgement.
 They should also be conscious of their own self-image and how they use it to influence those around them.
 There can be a difference between the way we see ourselves and the way that others interpret that image.